banner image

 1. Describe foundational concepts of Dialectical Behavioral Therapy and their relevance to the perinatal population.

-2. Identify the five pillars of the Strong Roots Perinatal DBT model and their role in supporting perinatal mental health.
+2. Identify the five Strong Root pillars and their role in supporting perinatal mental health.

 3. Explain how the biosocial theory and dialectical framework can be adapted to meet the emotional and relational needs of perinatal individuals.

-4. Explore at Strong Roots Perinatal DBT concepts that centers nurturance and self-exploration to promote healing and resilience.
+4. Exploring Strong Roots Perinatal DBT model concepts that centers around self-awareness, emotional regulation, and connectedness to promote healing and resilience.

 Presenter Bio: